-Florida has replaced Michigan as the state with the highest auto insurance rates; Michigan's ranking has fallen to fourth.
+In the average premium comparisons published by Insure.com, Florida has replaced Michigan as the state with the highest auto insurance rates; Michigan's ranking has fallen to fourth.
 It is reasonable to surmise that the legislative changes enacted in 2019 were at least partially responsible for the decrease in Michigan's average auto insurance premium in 2021 and 2022.
-We believe that at least some of this decrease is due to lower costs stemming from the reforms pertaining to medical cost controls as well as allowing car owners to opt for something less that unlimited Personal Injury Protection (PIP) coverage.3 The modest increase in Michigan's average premium in 2023 is likely due to an increase in auto accidents and claim costs that is occurring nationwide.
+We believe that at least some of this decrease is due to lower costs stemming from the no-fault amendments pertaining to medical cost controls as well as allowing car owners to opt for something less than unlimited Personal Injury Protection (PIP) coverage.3 The modest increase in Michigan's average premium in 2022 is likely due to an increase in auto accidents and claim costs that is occurring nationwide - people are driving more and driving more aggressively as the cost of auto repairs are increasing.